We're a Nationally Accredited Program

 Class sizes on both campuses are small, allowing for individualized attention and advisement in regard to your plan of study.
-Students are able to complete the 48 hours within two years.
+Students are able to complete a 48 hour counseling program in two calendar years.

 You are provided with a sound theoretical foundation in counseling, as well as extensive hands-on field experiences, which are further described in the Counselor Education Program Handbook.

 This program prepares individuals for careers in counseling (21-1019.00).
 Information on program costs is available on our graduate program Tuition and Fees page, from which additional links are provided regarding information on financial aid, scholarships and assistantships, loans and other aid.*

 Graduates in the School Track are employed in public, private and parochial schools in a plethora of locations.
 In addition to school counselor positions, alumni in the school track have been employed in administrative roles such as principals and superintendents.
 All roles are aimed at improving the academic, personal-social and career domains of students.
 Alumni positions and accolades are outlined in our program brochure.

 Our Counselor Education Program Handbook provides additional information.